-John Sutherland is Director of Strategic Resource, and regularly works with the Frog Capital team on due diligence and Portfolio review projects.
+For this piece, I collaborated with John Sutherland, Director of Strategic Resource.
+John regularly works with the Frog team on due diligence and portfolio review projects.

 You have reached the scale-up phase.
 Fantastic.
 Your business is really starting to take shape; you have a clearer vision of where you’re headed.
 And now you want to address the team you need around you before you aim for that next milestone.

 Here are the three key things you’ll need to consider when developing your talent strategy: